Sitka Activities Resource Guide

 Alaska Fish and Game: Chart of our area, where and what fish are available.

 Sitka Fresh Retail: A two minute walk south on Katlian St. at the North Pacific Seafoods fish processing plant, offering locally caught halibut, king, coho and sockeye salmon, Dungeness crab, black cod, ling cod, scallops, shrimp and chum (salmon) caviar.
-Open 11-4 seven days a week; Friday and Saturday only, after Sept.
-15. (907) 747-2001.
+Open for phone orders and curbside pick-up.
+(907) 747-2001.

 Marine Wildlife viewing